slowernews/hamster-system/README.md

         Inside your main folder there are 3 folders:

-        INBOX folder where you put new documents until deciding what to do with them.
+        INBOX folder (to put new documents until deciding what to do with them).
-        CURRENT folder where you store your current projects.
+        CURRENT folder (to store your current projects).
-        ARCHIVE folder where you store your archived projects.
+        ARCHIVE folder (to store your archived projects).

 ===
 ###Project folders: